wmedrano/wmedrano.dev/content/posts/emacs-config.md

 #### Coding Conventions {#IntroductionOrgModeCodingConventions-hwh72r913tj0}

-All custom functions are prefixed with `wm-` since Emacs lisp does not support officially support name-spacing.
+All custom functions are prefixed with `w/` since Emacs lisp does not support officially support name-spacing.